xonq/mycotools/mycotools/USAGE.md

 ```

 These scripts populate with compressed files.
 To unzip all the files, run `gunzip <FILETYPE>/*.gz`.
 You will also see log files for the download process.
-To submit as a job (not recommended), you must create an encrypted MycotoolsDB passkey using `updateDB.py` and pass the password to stdin to these scripts.
+To submit as a job (not recommended), you must create an encrypted MycotoolsDB passkey using `mtdb manage` and pass the password to stdin to these scripts.

 <br />